Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 \subsection{Parabolic geometries as abelian group schemes}

 We have promised the reader that we will find holomorphic fibrations, and some information about their geometry.
 The first main theorem of this paper: \begin{theorem} Take a smooth projective variety \(M\) with a minimal holomorphic parabolic geometry \(\G\to M\).
-Assume that some positive power of the canonical bundle of \(M\) is spanned by global sections (which would follow from the abundance conjecture).
+Suppose that the model is \((X,G)\).
+Assume that the canonical bundle of \(M\) is semiample (which would follow from the abundance conjecture).
 Then, after perhaps replacing \(M\) by a finite covering space of \(M\), the Iitaka fibration of \(M\) is an abelian group scheme, so every fiber is an abelian variety (possibly of dimension zero, i.e. just a point).
 The fibration has a global holomorphic section.
-The base of the Iitaka fibration has ample canonical bundle.
-The restriction of the Cartan geometry bundle \(\G\) to any fiber of the Iitaka fibration admits a flat holomorphic connection. \end{theorem} \begin{example} The smooth projective varieties admitting holomorphic projective connections are classified \cite{Jahnke/Radloff:2004,jahnke2009holomorphicnormalprojectiveconnections,Jahnke/Radloff:2015,KobayashiOchiai:1980,Kobayashi1981}.
+The base of the Iitaka fibration has ample canonical bundle (or its just a point).
+The restriction of the Cartan geometry bundle \(\G\) to any fiber of the Iitaka fibration admits a flat holomorphic connection.
+The tangent bundle of the base of that Iitaka fibration satisfies all equations on Chern classes that are satisfied by the Chern classes of the tangent bundle of the associated cominuscule variety \((\breve X,\breve G)\) of \((X,G)\). \end{theorem} \begin{example} The smooth projective varieties admitting holomorphic projective connections are classified \cite{Jahnke/Radloff:2004,jahnke2009holomorphicnormalprojectiveconnections,Jahnke/Radloff:2015,KobayashiOchiai:1980,Kobayashi1981}.
 The holomorphic projective connections these varieties admit are also classified \cite{Biswas/Dumitrescu:2023,Dumitrescu:2010,Klingler:1998}.
 Every smooth projective variety admitting a holomorphic projective connection is precisely one of: \begin{itemize} \item the model projective space \(\mathbb{P}^n\), \item an abelian variety, \item a ball quotients, i.e. a quotient of the unit ball in \(\C^n\) by a cocompact group of biholomorphisms, \item an abelian group scheme of a certain type (which is complicated to make precise). \end{itemize} The abelian group schemes are explicitly constructed \cite{Jahnke/Radloff:2004,jahnke2009holomorphicnormalprojectiveconnections,Jahnke/Radloff:2015}, occurring only in complex dimension three or more. \end{example}